 - Support Us

 - Film Awards

 Winner of the 1997 Academy Award® for Best Feature Documentary

 Narrated by Ben Kingsley, Miriam Margolyes, Patrick Stewart, Jean Boht and Whoopi Goldberg

-Narrated by Morgan Freeman and featuring the voices of Edward Asner, Sean Astin, Martin Landau, Miriam Margolyes, David Paymer, and Nina Siemasko, the film combines rare archival films and stills with new interviews, and interweaves historical narrative with stories, anecdotes, and recollections of Jewish refugees.
+Featuring the voices of Edward Asner, Sean Astin, Martin Landau, David Paymer, and Nina Siemasko, the film combines rare archival films and stills with new interviews, and interweaves historical narrative with stories, anecdotes, and recollections of Jewish refugees.

 The film opens in 1945.
 Germany has been defeated by the Allies and the war in Europe is officially over.
 American, British, and Russian soldiers have liberated Nazi death camps in Central and Eastern Europe, uncovering to the world the horror and tragedy of the Holocaust.
 Thousands of starving, half-dead Jewish survivors are freed from Nazi persecution.
 The majority have lost most, if not all of their families members.
 Those who try to return home are met with antisemitism and threats of physical violence.

 American and British authorities set up "Displaced Persons Camps" to house the refugees, often on the same sites as former concentration and death camps.
 With thousands of Jewish refugees still languishing in DP camps, Jewish resistance groups in Palestine unite to form a resistance movement to oppose the British.
 The film takes an in-depth look at how most of the world was either indifferent or unwilling to deal with the plight of the Jewish refugees, but at the same time acknowledges the efforts of those who did support the survivors in their attempt to make new lives for themselves.